ElektraInitiative/libelektra/src/plugins/crypto/README.md

 All variants of the plugin work under Mac OS Sierra (Version 10.12.3 (16D32)).

-To set up the build environment on Mac OS Sierra we reccommend using [Homebrew](http://brew.sh/).
+To set up the build environment on Mac OS Sierra we recommend using [Homebrew](http://brew.sh/).
 Follow these steps to get everything up and running:

     brew update